 ROADWAY PROJECT SCOPE OF WORK Roadway Widening (Additional Through Lanes) Roadway Widening (No Additional Through Lanes) ITS Improvements and/or Operational Safety/Access improvements Intersection Improvements New Roadway / Roadway Extension Other How are you accommodating bicyclists and pedestrians?
 Bicycle Lane Sidewalk Ped.
 Refuge Ped.
-Indication (Signal) Marked Crosswalks Benches Land Uses Within 1⁄4 Mile of Face Below, check boxes at left to indicate is present within 1⁄4 mile of your proposed right to indicate if there will be a direct between your proposed facility and the please explain in the additional inform Public park/greenway School Library Transit Stop Multifamily residential if these land uses are d facility.
-Check boxes at t pedestrian connection e land uses.
-If "Some," Greenway Other Please follow FHWA Bikeway Selection Guide document Please utilize the box below to provide additional information all applicable, provide the proposed cross-section, including current proposed medians or center turn lanes proposed Improvements How are you accommodating transit users?
-Mixed-Traffic Transit Route Transit Landings or Bulb-Out Transit Shelters NA - transit service not available about the proposed project's scope of work.
-If at number of lanes, proposed number of lanes and Roadway Project Performance Measures: The TIP must link investment priorities to Mobility Plan targets of indicate adopted Performance Measures (PMs) for which the propose indicate adopted Performance Measures (PMs) for which the propose indicate propose Injuries (# of Fatalities, Fatality Rate, Number of Serious Injuries) PM2 - Pavement and Infrastructure Condition (While Intercondition are the national PM2 Measures, please note if the propose Interstate/NHS systems) PM3 - System Performance (Non-Interstate NHS Reliability, Formation and Information and Informatio oject will provide a benefit. uries, Serious Injury Rate, # of Non-motor erstate and NHS pavement condition and I ed project will provide improvements out reight Reliability, Traffic Congestion, Emis rized Fatalities & NHS bridge side the sions Reductions)
+Indication (Signal) Marked Crosswalks Benches Land Uses Within 1⁄4 Mile of Fa Below, check boxes at left to indicate present within 1⁄4 mile of your propose right to indicate if there will be a direct between your proposed facility and the please explain in the additional inform School Library Transit Stop Multifamily residential if these land use d facility.
+Check i ct pedestrian con ne land uses.
+If "S boxes at nnection Some," w.
+Some Some Some Some Some Some Greenway Other Please follow FHWA Bikeway Selection Guide document Please utilize the box below to provide additional information and applicable, provide the proposed cross-section, including current proposed medians or center turn lanes proposed Improvements Transit Landings or Bulb-Out Transit Shelters NA - transit service not available about the proposed project's scope of work.
+If nt number of lanes, proposed number of lanes and Roadway Project Performance Measures: The TIP must link investment priorities to Mobility Plan targets of indicate adopted Performance Measures (PMs) for which the property of PM1 - Safety (# of Fatalities, Fatality Rate, Number of Serious Injuries) PM2 - Pavement and Infrastructure Condition (While Intercondition are the national PM2 Measures, please note if the propose Interstate/NHS systems) PM3 - System Performance (Non-Interstate NHS Reliability, Find Please utilize the box below to provide additional information at the measure(s). oject will provide a benefit. uries, Serious Injury Rate, # of Non-motor erstate and NHS pavement condition and led project will provide improvements our reight Reliability, Traffic Congestion, Emis rized Fatalities & NHS bridge tside the ssions Reduction